kathrynalpert/XNATImageViewer/README.md

 path is an arbitrary path on the URL; these paths are used to distinguish multiple configurations for the same tool You'll need to specify the contents of your configuration in the request body.
 Note that the format of the configuration contents is completely dependent on the needs of the tool you're configuring.
 The configuration service itself doesn't really care what those contents are.

-_Enabling and Disabling an Existing Configuration_
+*Enabling and Disabling an Existing Configuration*

 To enable or disable a configuration, you just need to make a PUT call to the REST URL for the configuration with the query variable status set to the state you want:
 PUT http://server/data/config/toolName/path?status=[enabled|disabled]
 You can check the configuration again to make sure everything is set properly.
 You can toggle the enabled and disabled states by calling these successively.

+_END OF KATE'S ADDNS_

 The XNATImageViewer is the official HTML5 web neuroimage viewing module for [XNAT](http://www.xnat.org/).
 It's built on [XTK](https://github.com/xtk/X#readme), [Google Closure](https://developers.google.com/closure/), [JSZip](http://stuk.github.io/jszip/), and [Sass](http://sass-lang.com/).